tidyverse/tidyverse.org/content/blog/waldo/index.md

 </div>

-There's only really one function in waldo that you'll ever use: [`waldo::compare()`](https://rdrr.io/pkg/waldo/man/compare.html).
-It's job is to take a pair of objects and succinctly display all differences.
-When comparing atomic vectors, [`compare()`](https://rdrr.io/pkg/waldo/man/compare.html) uses the [diffobj](https://github.com/brodieG/diffobj) package by Brodie Gaslam) to show additions, deletions, and changes:
+There's really only one function in waldo that you'll ever use: [`waldo::compare()`](https://rdrr.io/pkg/waldo/man/compare.html).
+Its job is to take a pair of objects and succinctly display all differences.
+When comparing atomic vectors, [`compare()`](https://rdrr.io/pkg/waldo/man/compare.html) uses the [diffobj](https://github.com/brodieG/diffobj) package by Brodie Gaslam to show additions, deletions, and changes:

 <div class="highlight">